Quantum corrections to symmetron fifth-force profiles: Green's function

 All that remains is the sum over \(l\), a task which cannot be completed in closed form but for which we determine an analytical approximation.
-In the so-called planar-wall approximation \cite{garbrecht_2015_a}, we consider the source to be so large that its surface can be taken to be a plane.
+In the so-called planar-wall approximation \cite{garbrecht_2015_a}, which is compatible with the thin-wall approximation, we consider the source to be so large that its surface can be taken to be a plane.
 Let \(z_\perp\) be the coordinate perpendicular to the surface and \(\mathbf z_\parallel\) be a vector containing the coordinates which lie within it.
 We may Fourier transform with respect to the parallel coordinates, introducing a 2-momentum \(\mathbf k\) in the process,